 Truth: The Amazon River, South America is the longest in length.
 It is 139 km longer than the Nile and is also the largest river if measured by volume of water discharge.

 Truth: We probably all recall being taught at school that clouds are made of tiny water droplets suspended in the atmosphere.
 According to scientists, the average cloud weighs around 1.1 million pounds which is the equivalent of around 100 elephants!

 Truth: It does.
 The Empire State Building gets around 25 lightning strikes annually, according to the National Weather Service.
 Once it was hit 8 times in 24 minutes.

 Truth: Even though diamonds are the hardest known mineral, they are breakable.
 Otherwise how could they be cut and carved to size?!
 Given enough force (hammer will be just fine) they break like any other gemstone.

 Truth: There is a unique plant in the Namib desert and Angola called Welwitschia mirabilis.
 It has only two leaves growing up to 8 metres long and up to 2 metres wide.
 As the Namib desert is very dry, Welwitschia has uniquely adapted to absorb water through its leaves from morning and evening mist coming from the Atlantic ocean.

 Truth: Despite this common space-based myth, it can barely be seen from Low Earth Orbit given perfect conditions, but it can’t be seen from any farther way e.g. from the moon.

 The world is full of interesting places discover.
 Research your next destination and who knows, maybe it will unveil another little known fact about our beautiful planet.
-Globelink supports curious discoverers providing backpacker travel insurance for up to 15 months at a time, so you can travel worry-free.
-P.S.
-Blue eggs from the picture are laid by the eastern bluebird.
+Globelink supports curious discoverers providing Backpacker Travel Insurance for up to 15 months at a time, so you can travel worry-free.